soumya2600/preschooldemo1/README.md

-pre school design website with html css and js
+pre school design website with html CSS and js